Today i’ll tell you all a story about how i learned what Play Based Learning Activities really mean.

 When Riya was that fearless volcano climber.
 She was, in her own brilliant way:

-- Developing emotional regulation: The sheer thrill of the “eruption” mixed with the mild risk of tumbling, that’s how they learn managing big feelings.
+She was Developing emotional regulation: The sheer thrill of the “eruption” mixed with the mild risk of tumbling, that’s how they learn managing big feelings.
+This spontaneous process of navigating emotions is a key benefit of engaging in genuine play-based learning activities.

-- Building narrative and language: Her shouts of “Eruption!” and her dramatic “rescue” of the dinosaur were pure storytelling, expanding her vocabulary and her understanding of sequence.
+She was Building narrative and language: Her shouts of “Eruption!” and her dramatic “rescue” of the dinosaur were pure storytelling, expanding her vocabulary and her understanding of sequence.
+These rich, self-directed narratives are central to effective play-based learning activities and significantly boost communication skills.

 This isn’t just theory, mind you.
 This is what I see, every single day, unfolding in our little corner of the world.
 These are the pillars of play based learning in early childhood education and it’s a holistic approach that nurtures every facet of a child, not just the academic ones.
 It’s about letting them be the chief scientists and lead architects of their own understanding.